 Some people say it has to be a 2-D environment; some even go as far as saying it has to be platforming.

 Non-linearity of (official) game sequence, often resulting in backtracking, especially for new players.

 This sub-genre gets its name from the Metroid and Castlevania series.
-Metroid, published in 1986, was the Trope Codifier, (though the style had previously been utilized in the Atari 2600 game Pitfall II: Lost Caverns), and subsequent Metroid games have consistently used it in all of its installments (except Prime Pinball and possibly Prime Hunters), while Castlevania largely switched to it after the success of Castlevania Symphony Of The Night.
-The term itself was coined by Jeremy Parish of Gamespite, who originally used the term to refer specifically to those Metroid-inspired Castlevania games.
+Metroid, published in 1986, was the Trope Codifier, and subsequent Metroid games have consistently used it in all of its installments (except Prime Pinball and possibly Prime Hunters).
+Castlevania first used the style in 1986's Vampire Killer and 1987's Castlevania II Simons Quest, before abandoning it and then returning to it after the success of Castlevania: Symphony of the Night.
+The term itself has been used for some time, but was popularized by Jeremy Parish of Gamespite, who originally used the term to refer specifically to those later Metroid-inspired Castlevania games.
 More information can be found here.

 A somewhat lesser version of this was fairly popular towards the end of the NES' life cycle.
 The game would be separated into stages, but each stage was a wide-open, explorable area instead of a linear progression.
 Many of these games allowed you to revisit a stage after you already beat it.

 Games in this genre tend to be a four (or three) on the Sliding Scale of Linearity vs. Openness.
 Competing terms include "Castletroid", "Castleroid", "Metrovania" and "non-linear action adventure platformer", with or without capitalization.